-This paper
+This report

-The principal purpose of this paper, which is a consultation paper, is to explore relevant segments of the commercial insurance market and to identify potential methods of resolving these market shortcomings.
-Various options for solutions are put forward along with associated questions for consultation purposes.
+This report is the sequel to a Consultation Paper released on 20 May 2021 aimed at exploring relevant segments of the commercial insurance market and identifying potential methods of resolving these market shortcomings.
+Various options for solutions were put forward along with associated questions for consultation purposes.
+This report comprises an adaptation of the consultation paper to take account of submissions received since then and of subsequent consultations with the Insurance Council.